ElsonOtake/ElsonOtake/README.md

 Bachelor in Applied Mathematics from the University of São Paulo. 👨🏻‍💻 I love coding and learning new tools.
 Marathon runner in my spare time.

-- 🔭 I’m currently studying Ruby on Rail
+- 🔭 I’m currently creating my family tree using Ruby on Rail
 - 🌱 I’m currently reviewing how to build React/Redux apps
 - 👯 I’m looking to collaborate on Open Source projects
 - 🤔 I’m looking for help with integration tests